Chart Color Schemes

 The educational profile of Belconnen exceeds national averages, with above-average qualification levels and academic performance metrics

-Belconnen's residents aged 15 and above have a higher educational attainment than broader averages.
-Specifically, 59.2% hold university qualifications, compared to Australia's 30.4% and the SA3 area's 43.8%.
-This advantage is attributed to bachelor degrees (32.8%), postgraduate qualifications (22.3%), and graduate diplomas (4.1%).
+Belconnen's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 59.2% have university qualifications, compared to Australia's 30.4% and the SA3 area's 43.8%.
+The most common qualification is bachelor degrees at 32.8%, followed by postgraduate qualifications (22.3%) and graduate diplomas (4.1%).
 Vocational pathways account for 18.7%, with advanced diplomas at 9.0% and certificates at 9.7%.

 Frequently Asked Questions - Education